 The Campaign was implemented in six states—Delaware, Idaho, Louisiana, Maine, Washington, and West Virginia—across a five-month period in 2015.
 Thirty-four physicians from these six states completed a pre- and post-survey to assess the impact of the Campaign.The main findings from the evaluation suggested that physicians

 - had a strong awareness of prescription drug misuse;

 - were confident in their ability to prescribe drugs;

-- identify prescription drug misuse and abuse; and
+- identify prescription drug misuse; and

 - use tools and resources to help take appropriate action.

 Physicians are also aware of and actively used their state specific PDMP system.
-Physicians use multiple resources available to them through the PDMP, including talking with other physicians, pharmacies, and pain specialists about patients they suspect of misusing or abusing prescriptions.
+Physicians use multiple resources available to them through the PDMP, including talking with other physicians, pharmacies, and pain specialists about patients they suspect of misusing prescriptions.
 Physicians currently use processes of care that align with best practices and clinical guidelines of prescription drug therapy for their patients.